SunHaoOne/GridWorld-RL-Qlearning/README.md

 This repo includes a reinforcement learning environment `GridWorld` and `Q-learning` algorithm.
 And some files for visualize the train and test `reward`, `Q-table`, `value table` and `route map`.
 The agent will born from a `random` position in this GridWorld, and the destination is the `dense` area in this map.

+Besides, we have added a environment for searching.
+The methods include 'Breath First Search', 'Dijkstra', 'Astar'

 ### Action Space
 - `Action`: (4, )